 It is sort of a spanish omelette but with a few extra ingredients in it!
 So we start with the eggs and the potato, but I have added plenty of cheese, some chives for a nice sweet onion hit and then some herbaceous basil which works so well with cheese and potato.
 All folded together and then baked in the oven.

-Yup oven baked potato frittata.
+Yup Sheet Pan Potato Frittata Squares with Basil and Chive all baked in the oven.
 Isn’t the perfect for the holiday season!

 This recipe is inspired by an omelette that I had at a coffee shop near the boys school.
 It was a potato, spring onion, basil and ricotta omelette.
 They served it with some sour cream and a seared hot smoked salmon steak.